Esri User Conference: Should You Go to Esri UC?

 - Network with your peers

-The other exciting part about going to Esri UC is that it gives you an opportunity to meet like-minded professionals in the industry.
+The other exciting part about going to Esri UC is that it allows you to meet like-minded professionals in the industry.
 Otherwise, you can talk with professionals about work-related topics during networking sessions and beyond.

 Esri UC workshops and highlights